 We also started work on refreshing or IT strategy, recognising the need to introduce new technologies, such as Digipens to help support clinical staff in delivering care in a more effective and efficient way thereby freeing up more clinical time for face-to-face care.
 We have looked at our estates strategy to ensure we use this to its best.
-We have spoken with clinicians to ensure the estates strategy is aligned to clinical need and priority and that it supports the clinical strategy.
+We have spoken with clinical strategy.
 We recognise the task ahead of us but are committed to making our care environments safer and more therapeutic so contributing to overall service user experience.